-The Discover Portugal blog contains affiliate links and is an Amazon Services LLC Associates Program member.
+The Discover Portugal blog contains affiliate links.
 If you make a purchase using one of these links, we may receive compensation at no extra cost to you.
 See the Disclaimer for more information.

 How to get to stunning Praia da Ursa